lpenguin/harlowe/README.md

  * Now, the style changer commands do not wrap arbitrary HTML around the hooks' elements, but by altering the `<tw-hook>`'s style attribute.
 This produces flatter DOM trees (admittedly not that big a deal) and has made several macros' behaviour more flexible (for instance, (text-style:"shadow") now properly uses the colour of the text instead of defaulting to black).
  * Now, during every `(set:)` operation on a TwineScript collection such as a datamap or array, the entire collection is cloned and reassigned to that particular moment's variables.
 Thus, the collection can be rolled back when the undo button is pressed.
  * Fixed some bugs where "its" would sometimes incorrectly be parsed as "it" plus the text "s".
- * Improved the collapsing whitespace syntax (`{` and `}`)'s handling of whitespace considerably.
-Now, whitespace between multiple invisible elements, like `(set:)` macro calls, should be removed outright and not allowed to accumulate.
-    * Furthermore, it can be safely nested inside itself, and will no longer collapse whitespace inside macros' strings, or HTML tags' attributes.
  * Fixed a bug where enchantment event handlers (such as those for `(click:)`) could potentially fail to load.
+ * Fixed a bug where the verbatim syntax (backticks) didn't preserve spaces at the front and end of it.

 ####Alterations

+ * Altered the collapsing whitespace syntax (`{` and `}`)'s handling of whitespace considerably.
+    * Now, whitespace between multiple invisible elements, like `(set:)` macro calls, should be removed outright and not allowed to accumulate.
+    * It can be safely nested inside itself.
+    * It will also no longer collapse whitespace inside macros' strings, or HTML tags' attributes.
  * TwineScript strings are now Unicode-aware.
 Due to JavaScript's use of UCS-2 for string indexing, Unicode astral plane characters (used for most non-Latin scripts) are represented as 2 characters instead of a single character.
 This issue is now fixed in TwineScript: strings with Unicode astral characters will now have correct indexing, length, and `(substring:)` behaviour.
  * Positional property indices are now case-insensitive - `1ST` is the same as `1st`.
  * `(text:)` now only works on strings, numbers, booleans and arrays, because the other datatypes cannot meaningfully be transformed into text.